OpenChannelSSD/liblightnvm/doc/src/tutorial/tutorial-s20/nvm_cmd_vio.rst

 The primary constraint for a read to adhere to is that the block which is read from must be closed.
 That is, all pages within the block must have been written.

-It might be that the constraint can be relaxed where only N pages ahead of the read must have been written instead of all pages in the block.
-The challenge with relaxing the constraint is that N is often an unknown size.
+It might be that the constraint can be relaxed, that is, instead of writing all sectors in the chunk, then only ``mw_cunits`` sectors ahead of the read must be written.

-We have so far written a total of nine pages (across two planes), the first page in one command, the remaining eight pages in a second command.
-Thus we have 503 pages that need to be written before we can start reading.
+We have so far written a total of 72 sectors, the first 24 sectors in one command, the remaining 48 sectors in a second command.
+Thus additional 6072 sectors must be written before the chunk changes state to **closed**.

-Specifying the 503 x nplanes x nsectors = 4024 addresses via the CLI is tedious, we will therefore take a sneak peak at virtual blocks and execute:
+Specifying all those addresses via the CLI is tedious, we will therefore take a sneak peak at virtual blocks and execute:

 .. literalinclude:: nvm_cmd_vio_05.cmd
    :language: bash